Toggle: English / Spanish

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 After treatment for bladder cancer, you will be closely monitored by a doctor.
 This may include:

-- Bone scans and CT scans to check for the spread or return of cancer
+- CT scans to check for the spread or return of cancer

 - Monitoring symptoms that might suggest the disease is getting worse, such as fatigue, weight loss, increased pain, decreased bowel and bladder function, and weakness